 The Kansas Food Bank has the mission of providing hunger-relief whenever and wherever it is needed throughout our 85-county service area.
 We are committed to safeguarding the health, well-being and productivity of food-insecure Kansas families and their children, as well as senior citizens, the homeless and the chronically ill, and all who live in poverty.

 The Kansas Food Bank began operations in a rented building in 1984, serving just 16 agencies in a single county.
-Twenty-nine years later we are serving over 500 hunger-relief partners in 85 counties, with over 11.5 million lbs. of food distributed in the past year.
+Thirty-one years later we are serving over 700 hunger-relief partners in 85 counties, with over 11 million meals in the past year.
 We attribute our on-going growth to several moves intended to increase the number of hungry people we help, the ways in which we help, and the amount of food we distribute.